fiugd/beta/layout/layout.md

 - [ ] handle hotkeys
 - [ ] close tabs en masse
 - [ ] mobile view
-- [ ] open with fiug.dev
-- [ ] paste an image
-	- when editor has focus, should do like github does
-	- when terminal has focus, ...
-	- when tree has focus, ...

-- [X] menus need to appear at the correct spot
-	- iframe where click occured should share its pane id
-	- or event should be sent through layout module
 - [X] operations
 	- wired up to service worker (in general)
 	- save/load layout config using service worker